quartznet/quartznet/docs/documentation/quartz-4.x/packages/json-serialization.md

 public class MigratorSerializer : IObjectSerializer
 {
     private BinaryObjectSerializer binarySerializer;
-    private SystemTextJsonObjectSerializer jsonSerializer;
+    private JsonObjectSerializer jsonSerializer;

     public MigratorSerializer()
     {
         this.binarySerializer = new BinaryObjectSerializer();
         // you might need custom configuration, see sections about customizing
         // in documentation
-        this.jsonSerializer = new SystemTextJsonObjectSerializer();
+        this.jsonSerializer = new JsonObjectSerializer();
     }

     public T DeSerialize<T>(byte[] data) where T : class